NathanColosimo/judge-ai/README.md

     - I just kick off a single endpoint / api call to run all the evals for a particular queue.
     - If the set of evals got larger, where there was hundreds or thousands of evals to run, I would queue everything up in background jobs / processing to prevent running into function duration(if serverless) + memory limits.
     - doing this synchronously saves dev time

-**Extra features beyond spec**:
-- Actual deployment
-    - Deployed to judge-ai.nathancolosimo.com
-    - because of this, I have extra parts of my app that wouldn't be present if I was just doing a demo.
-- Backend
-    - Since vite was required, I needed a backend so I decided on Hono + oRPC, and deployed that to vercel with the react app too.
-- Auth:
-    - I implemented simple email + password sign in via better auth.
-    - This lets me separate judges / submissions etc. by userID so other judges and questions aren't accessible by other people!
-    - With more time + in a more B2B style app (this app probably would be) I would have implemented "Organizations" instead of just users, and then all users of that org would have access to that organizations resources.
-- A few charts + stats on the queue results page

 ## Stack